 Typically, patients with high or low grade UTUC exhibiting multiple tumors undergo kidney and upper urothelial tract removal (nephroureterectomy).
-If approved, TSD-005 could be the first formulated and approved treatment for UTUC that could provide an welcome alternative to these patients.
+If approved, UTUC-1005 could be the first formulated and approved treatment for UTUC that could provide an alternative for these patients.

 It is likely that UTUC-1005 will receive Orphan Drug Designation for the treatment of UTUC in the U.S. and the European Union.
 Such designations will make UTUC-1005 eligible for seven years of exclusivity from approval in the United States, and ten years of exclusivity in the European Union.

 Upper tract urothelial carcinoma (UTUC) is an uncommon disease accounting for 5-10 percent of urothelial carcinomas with 6,000 cases per year in the U.S. alone.
 Western countries have an overall incident rate of approximately two out of every 100,000 inhabitants.
 Eastern countries record up to double that rate.
 UTUC is highly recurrent, with 15-50 percent of tumors recurring after surgical management and 8.5-13 percent of UTUC cases being concurrent with bladder cancer.
 UTUC is more prevalent in the elderly and affects three times more men than women.